 The vanity had some missing veneer, and had some chemical and highlighter stains, but was solid as a rock, not to mention that gorgeous mirror!

 Woot!
 Woot!
 I’m excited because today I am taking part in the Swap It Like It’s Hot blog party where a huge group of 40 bloggers have an annual swap for some thrifted finds costing $10 or less.
 I send some goodies to a friend, while someone sends some to me, and we all get to see what each person does with them.
 Isn’t that fun?!
+Check out how I made a thrifted vanity set.

 Here’s what I got from fellow DIY blogger, Erin Spain…